-Before you start your application, read the Program Guidelines, Common questions, and go through the 2022 eligibility checklist, to make sure you understand all the relevant requirements for this grant round.
-Check that your organisation and project are eligible and can have your project completed by 31 March 2024.
+Before you start your application, read the Program Guidelines and Frequently asked questions, and go through the 2023 checklist on nsw.gov.au/cbp to make sure to make sure you understand all the relevant requirements for this grant round.
+Check that your organisation and project are eligible and that you can have your project completed by 31 August 2025.